 The comparison between these two leading browsers goes well beyond the couple of well-known pros highlighted above.
-Probably the best part about Chrome is the deep integration with G-Suite including Gmail, Google Calendar, Google News, Google News, YouTube, Google Drive, Google Photos, and more.
+Probably the best part about Chrome is the deep integration with G-Suite, including Gmail, Google Calendar, Google News, Google News, YouTube, Google Drive, Google Photos, and more.

 Furthermore, Chrome offers a versatile bookmark manager, seamless sync across platforms.
 Not just that, most modern websites look better on Google’s browser than on Safari as Apple’s web browser is still unable to handle some modern image formats that most new websites prefer to use.

-However, when it comes to security and privacy, Safari has an upper hand.
+When it comes to security and privacy, Safari has an upper hand.
 Aside from the trusted policy to safeguard users’ data, Safari comes with a range of features to block data trackers.

 Though Chrome does come with an Incognito mode ( Press ⌘ + Shift + n) which works like Safari’s Private Browsing to let users surf the web privately by not saving or sharing users’ personal information, Google’s browser often fails to live up to that expectation.

 The Safari vs Chrome story doesn’t look quite different on iPhone and iPad either.
 While Apple’s offering boasts seamless integration coupled with the more optimized interface, Google’s browser provides way more customization along with the power of G-Suite.

-Even in terms of ad and tracker blocking, Safari pips Chrome.
+Even in terms of ad and tracker blocking, Safari overthrows Chrome.
 Thus, you get a more private web browsing experience in Safari.
 It’s worth noting that Google heavily relies on ads, so it has to gather more data to offer personalized ads.

-That’s not the case with Apple as it’s primarily a hardware company that earns money through the sales of iDevices like iPhone, iPad, Mac, and Apple Watch.
-So, if the safeguard for your data matters more to you, Safari is the better choice.
+That’s not the case with Apple as it’s primarily a hardware company that earns money through the sale of iPhone, iPad, Mac, and Apple Watch.
+So, if safeguarding your data matters the most to you, Safari is a better choice.